 - A pinch of dry oregano leaves, , crushed

 - ½ teaspoon salt, , or to taste

 For the rice balls

-- 2 cups of cooked arroz blanco, (white rice)
+- 2 cup of cooked arroz blanco, (white rice)

-- 1 cup of grated Pecorino or Parmesan cheese
+- 1 cup grated Parmesan or Pecorino cheese

 - 6 olives

 - Heat oil and cook and stir tomatoes, garlic, and a pinch of oregano, add water and sugar.
 Simmer over low heat until you obtain a thick (chunky) sauce.
 Season with salt to taste.
 You should obtain about 1 ½ cup of sauce.
 Set aside.

 - Mix rice, flour, milk and water and simmer over very low heat, until almost all the liquid has evaporated.
 Mix in ¼ of a cup of cheese (set aside the rest) and cook stirring until it turns into a very thick mix.
 Cool to room temperature.